OUR ECO POLICY & AIMS

 LOCAL SOURCING – We avoid cheaper imports and only use British sugar, milk and British or Irish butter.
 We use local ingredients wherever we can, even if it costs a bit more.

-THE IMPACT OF DAIRY ON THE ENVIRONMENT – We do use a lot of dairy which can impact the environment, so since 2018 we are working on a plant-based range, which is in its trial period.
-So far, we have conducted over 80 tests and are selling a small range of flavours direct to consumers, which will increase over the years once we have resolved the shorter shelf-life issues.
+THE IMPACT OF DAIRY ON THE ENVIRONMENT – We do use a lot of dairy which can impact the environment, so in 2018 we created a plant-based range of Coconut Milk Fudges and in 2020 new Oat Based fudges.
+So far, we are selling a small range of flavours direct to consumers, which will increase over the years once we have resolved the shorter shelf-life issues.

 Below is our new Renault Kangoo 33 Z.E Van, Wrapped in our Brand for the New Year of 2020